UK-SBCoA-EbbertLab/brain_cDNA_discovery/article_analysis/scripts/README.md

 # scripts

+`1st_revision_scripts` - Scripts for making figures and analysis for 1st revisions based on reviewer feedbacks.

 `MEME` - Scripts used to generate fasta files for 5' and 3' splice site motiff figures.
 The fasta files generated with these scripts were submitted to the [MEME motiff online tool](https://meme-suite.org/meme/tools/meme) to generate memes.

 `cemetery` - Old scripts no longer in use.